Jose Roberto Antonio: Revolution Precrafted

 Antonio is also the producer of Revolution Precrafted, a Manila-based series of prefabricated structures by other designers such as Daniel Libeskind, Sou Fujimoto, and Lenny Kravitz.
 Revolution Precrafted was recognized as the first ‘Unicorn’ startup in the Philippines, in 2017.

 In the Philippines, Antonio is the founder and CEO of Resident Holdings Group.
 Antonio is also the founder of Resident Branding, it was founded in 2019 and has partnered with local and international personalities who create their own brand of products and services.
-Renegade worked with Senator Emmanual “Manny” D. Pacquiao, Jinkee Pacquiao, supermodel Helena Christensen, and others.
+Renegade worked with Senator Emmanual “Manny” D. Pacquiao, Jinkee Pacquiao, and others.

 In February 2020, Nikkei Group publication DealStreetAsia published a two-piece investigative report on Revolution Precrafted.

 According to DealStreetAsia citing sources, Antonio sought to raise from several venture capitalists in order to bolster its "unicorn" valuation.
-In an email exchange seen by DealStreetAsia, Antonio tried to raise $1-3 million at a $1.85 billion valuation in 2017.
+In an email exchange seen by DealStreetAsia, Antonio tried to raise $1–3 million at a $1.85 billion valuation in 2017.
 Revolution Precrafted also showed little progress in the delivery of its multi-million dollar luxury prefab projects in Manila, which include Flavorscapes at Lakeshore in Pampanga province; Revolution Hills in Rizal province; and Batulao Artscapes in Batangas, which was being developed with Century Properties.

 In February 2021, Antonio stepped down from the board of Century Properties amidst a National Bureau of Investigation probe on financial woes allegations against Revolution Precrafted.
 However, the complaint and investigation was later dismissed due to no probable cause.